7 Key Factors for Building Peer-to-Peer Fundraising at Your Small Nonprofit

 About the Author

-Karen Sailer is executive director with the ERHS and lives in a small, northern Wisconsin town.
+Karen Saileris executive director with the ERHS and lives in a small, northern Wisconsin town.
 Prior to working with the Eagle River Historical Society (ERHS), Karen was a retail manager and an insurance claims adjuster.
 She has a degree in marketing.

 Articles on Blue Avocado do not provide legal representation or legal advice and should not be used as a substitute for advice or legal counsel.
 Blue Avocado provides space for the nonprofit sector to express new ideas.
-Views represented in Blue Avocado do not necessarily express the opinion of the publication or its publisher.
+The opinions and views expressed in this article are solely those of the authors.
+They do not purport to reflect or imply the opinions or views of Blue Avocado, its publisher, or affiliated organizations.
+Blue Avocado, its publisher, and affiliated organizations are not liable for website visitors’ use of the content on Blue Avocado nor for visitors’ decisions about using the Blue Avocado website.

 2 thoughts on “7 Key Factors for Building Peer-to-Peer Fundraising at Your Small Nonprofit